 How Priceline works

-Giant US site Priceline lets you book hotels in the normal manner too, but, for that, better bets are comparison sites such as Trivago, TravelSupermarket* or TripAdvisor*.
+Giant US-based site Priceline lets you book hotels in the normal manner too, but, for that, better bets are comparison sites such as Trivago, TravelSupermarket* or TripAdvisor*.
+See Cheap Hotels for a full step-by-step guide.
 Yet where Priceline comes into its own is its 'name your price' function, which works as follows:

 Select where you want to stay

 Simply select the location and area you want to stay in.

 Tell it the hotel class

 Priceline follows its own star rating system.
 One thing you can't select is whether the bed is king or double, or a smoking or non-smoking room (in countries where smoking's allowed).
 Once booked, you can email the hotel to request these, though it's not guaranteed.
 If two separate beds are crucial, Priceline's probably not for you.

 Pick a price